-Fiat is committed to reducing the environmental impact at every stage of the life cycle of our vehicles.
-With that in mind Fiat has developed a global policy for the protection of and respect for the environment with constant improvements in the production process and the creation of products of increasing Eco-compatibility and similarly in the disposal of vehicles.
+Fiat Chrysler Automobiles Ireland DAC is committed to reducing the environmental impact at every stage of the life cycle of our vehicles.
+With that in mind Fiat Chrysler Automobiles has developed a global policy for the protection of and respect for the environment with constant improvements in the production process and the creation of products of increasing Eco-compatibility and similarly in the disposal of vehicles.

-Fittingly, under the European Directive, “End-of-life Vehicle Directive” (2000/53/EG) Fiat has taken steps to ensure that vehicles that have reached the end of their life can be disposed of with minimum environmental impact.
+Under the European Directive, "End-of-life Vehicle Directive" (2000/53/EG) Fiat Chrysler Automobiles has taken steps to ensure that vehicles that have reached the end of their life can be disposed of with minimum environmental impact.

-The ELV Directive has now been transposed into Irish law and from January 2007 requires all manufacturers’ and importers’ to:
+The ELV Directive was transposed into Irish law and from January 2007 requires all manufacturers' and importers' to:

 - Take back qualifying* vehicles they have put on the market at the end of their useful life ensuring that they are disposed of in an environmentally responsible manner.